-A guest speakers willingness to share their time and expertise is critical to the success of the event.
+A keynote speakers willingness to share their time and expertise is critical to the success of the event.
 A warm and meaningful post-speech thank you will make the speaker feel proud while the audience feels fulfilled.

 How to Write a Speech Thank You